joek-yo/begginers-html-css-javaScript/README.md

 ### Handling Conflicts

-1. Created a conflict by modifying `newfile.txt` on GitHub and pulling changes:
+1. Created a conflict by modifying `index.html` on GitHub and pulling changes:
     ```
     git pull
     ```